 Terms & Conditions of Trading – CLIENT

-In submitting Work to TH Languages Ltd, the Client enters into a binding agreement with TH Languages Ltd. The agreement is covered by the terms and conditions below.
+In submitting orders to TH Languages Ltd for the supply of services the Client enters into a binding agreement with TH Languages Ltd. The agreement is covered by the terms and conditions below.

-- 'Work' means any translation, interpreting, typesetting, artwork, printing or any other service supplied by the Company.
+'Service/s' means the provision of any translation, transcription, proof-reading, interpreting, typesetting, artwork, printing, implementation review and/or any other service supplied by the Company.

-2.1 Binding quotations shall not be given by the Company to the Client against text not seen by the Company unless authorised by a Director of the company.
-A binding quotation will be given to the Client once the final text has been received by the Company.
+2.1 Binding quotations shall not be given by the Company to the Client against any Source material not seen by the Company unless authorised by a Director of the company.
+A binding quotation will be given to the Client once the final Source material has been received by the Company.
 A quotation remains valid for 30 days from the date of issue.

-2.2 No work will commence until the Client has accepted the quotation in writing, which includes email.
+2.2 No work will commence and no booking will be made until the Client has accepted the quotation in writing, which includes email and/or online quotation acceptance submissions.
 Once a quotation has been accepted by the Client, said acceptance constitutes an Order from the Client and the Client becomes liable to pay for the services provided and named in the said quotation in accordance with these Terms & Conditions of Trading.

 2.3 Each order received from the Client will be treated as a separate contract unless otherwise agreed.

 2.4 Special Note – all and any agreements made are made exclusively between TH Languages Ltd and the Client.
 Any action or decision made by other parties such as the Legal Aid Agency will have no effect on said agreement or any orders placed by the Client for services provided by TH Languages Ltd.